tomaslangkaas/pack.js/README.md

 );
 > [15, 45255]
 ```
-## Example 2: Normal base conversion
+## Example 2: Single base conversion

-Converting a large integer from one base to another (base 2 to base 9):
+Converting an integer from one base to another (base 2 to base 9):

 > 11101110010000111110010011100000011011011011011100011110111100010101110<sub>2</sub> = 22067434162858645566804<sub>9</sub>